TetriServe: Efficiently Serving Mixed DiT Workloads: Deadline-Aware Round-Based Scheduler

 Using a rolling array yields \(O(N)\) space.
 Since each request contributes at most \(|\mathcal{O}_i|\) options, DP runs in \(O(RN)\) time and \(O(N)\) space per round (rolling array), which is tractable even at millisecond-scale rounds for moderate \(N\).
 This is orders of magnitude cheaper than enumerating all feasible packing combinations.

 \paragraph{Round Duration.} Algorithm~\ref{alg:dp_round} schedules in fixed-length rounds of duration \(\tau\).
 The choice of \(\tau\) balances two factors: short rounds reduce admission delay for new requests but increase scheduling frequency, while long rounds amortize scheduling cost but risk larger queueing delay and deadline misses.
 For a given GPU configuration (e.g., NVIDIA H100), \name adapts \(\tau\) to the step execution times of requests across different resolutions, so that requests with heterogeneous step lengths can finish around the same round boundary.
 This minimizes idle bubbles while keeping \(\tau\) short enough to avoid excessive queueing delay.
+In practice, we determine \(\tau\) by the \emph{step granularity}, which means each round executes multiple diffusion steps.
 We will further discuss the impact of round duration in the evaluation section (\S\ref{sec:eval:sensitivity}).